-> The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam and psychological evaluation will be done.

 Other tests may include:

-The goal of treatment is to get you return you to a healthy weight and to help you maintain that weight.
+The goal of treatment is to return to and maintain a healthy weight.
 A healthy weight is above 85% of your ideal weight.
-To achieve this, your intake of calories is gradually increased.
+To achieve this, the intake of calories is gradually increased.
 This can be accomplished through a number of interventions, including the following:

 A dietitian may be consulted to help you learn more about the components of a healthy diet.
-The dietician will also talk to you about reasonable weight goals and calorie goals.
+The dietitian will also talk to you about reasonable weight and calorie goals.

 Therapy can help address harmful thought patterns, improve eating behavior, and increase self-esteem.
 There are many different types of therapy.
 Work with your doctor and therapists to determine which therapy may be best for you.
 You may use more than one therapy or try different therapies before you find one that works best for you.
 Some therapy options include: